wenakita/sonicreddragon-docs/docs/contracts/randomness/vrf-utils.md

 ### Jackpot Winner Selection

-Use the library to select a lottery winner based on probabilities:
+Use the library to select a jackpot winner based on probabilities:

 ```solidity
 // Assuming we have a random seed from a VRF source